beyondplus/laravel-tcpdf/README.md

 <span style="font-family:Zawgyi-One">ျမန္မာစာ</span>
 ```

-## Font Converter
+## Font Converter For Myanmar 3
 ```
 php artisan vendor:publish
 ```
-- see the App/Http/Helper function
+- see the App/Http/helper.php function
 - integrate it at laravel autoload and use it

 ## Refrence